 4.2.4.2 Short Description

-User Acceptance tests will ensure that the system is capable of performing each use case correctly.
+Extensive User Acceptance Tests will ensure that the system is capable of performing each use case correctly.
 The project team will specify and execute this test level, using the production environment of the two common web browsers Mozilla Firefox and Google Chrome.

 4.2.4.3 Who Is Responsible